christiansteier/mooclms/docs/source/security.rst

    * Threshold for email notifications - This sets the number of failed logins for a given user from a single computer that will trigger notification.

-**Note:** The number of failed login attempts that result in account lockout may be set in Administration > Site administration > Security > Site policies.
+**Note:** The number of failed login attempts that result in account lockout may be set in *Administration > Site administration > Security > Site policies*.

 Anti-Virus